sowiecki/gtfo/README.md

 Push reservation status notifications to meeting rooms!
 And do other things...

 ## Getting Started
-This program is designed to be run in conjuction with [ems-wrapper](https://github.com/rishirajsingh90/ems-wrapper) on the same machine, **except in production mode**.
-In production mode, it assumed `ems-wrapper` is deployed on another domain, which is then used to fetch Exchange Services data.
 ```bash
 git clone https://github.com/Nase00/gtfo-nexus.git
 cd gtfo-nexus